 Rule 903.
 Retrieval or disposition of exhibits.
-[Effective until November 4, 2024]

 After time for appeal has expired, counsel shall retrieve all exhibits.
 Exhibits not retrieved by counsel within 60 days after the time for appeal has expired, shall be disposed of by the court reporter.